andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 As a development culture, we always want to learn and use the latest and greatest technology.

-Syntax, languages, frameworks, librariers.
+Syntax, languages, frameworks, libraries.
 They come and go.
 Patterns, however, stick around.
-Strong mastery over fundamentals help us recognize these fundamentals more innately as we develop.
+Strong mastery over fundamentals help us recognize these patterns more innately as we develop.

 Keep simple things we've discussed in this lesson at the fore front of our minds when building out functions until they become second nature: